Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Literature Review on learning curve extrapolation methods

-The only works we are aware of that realizes an explicit generalization across datasets was proposed by \citet{leite2008selecting,leite2010activetesting}.
-Similar as before, they pick the k nearest datasets to measure the relevance of known complete learning curves of other datasets for the performance prediction on the target dataset.
+\paragraph{Ranking With Context Description} The first work we are aware of that realises an explicit context description was proposed by \citet{leite2008selecting,leite2010activetesting}.
+Similar to the methods discussed earlier, these methods select the $k$ nearest datasets to measure the relevance of known complete learning curves of other datasets for performance prediction on the target dataset.
 The main difference is that, in addition to the contribution of the partial learning curve itself to the distance, they also use the distance between the datasets in terms of their \emph{meta-features}.
-More precisely, they compute the Manhattan distance between seven range-normalized dataset meta-features, e.g. dataset size, number of symbolic and numerical attributes, etc. The overall distance between the datasets is then the \emph{sum} of the distance between the partial learning curves and the distance in terms of meta-features.
-This work was marginally refined in the \emph{Selection of Algorithms using Metalearning} approach (SAM), which applies the same logic but assigns a \emph{weight} to each of the two distance sources~\cite{leite2010activetesting}; the weight is however implicitly assumed to be set to 0.5.
+More precisely, they compute the Manhattan distance between seven range-normalised dataset meta-features, e.g., dataset size, number of symbolic and numerical attributes, etc. The overall distance between the datasets is then the \emph{sum} of the distance between the partial learning curves and the distance in terms of meta-features.
+This work was marginally refined in the \emph{Selection of Algorithms using Metalearning} approach (SAM), which applies the same logic but assigns a \emph{weight} to each of the two distance sources~\citep{leite2010activetesting}; the weight is however implicitly assumed to be set to 0.5.